the-loudspeaker/StockHoldings/README.md

 <br>
 The logic of converting API response into usable Object lies in the `DataRepository` and business logic of calculating values specific to a model lie in `StockResponse` `model`.

+### | Kotlin version
+The project uses version 1.9.22 of kotlin.
+The latest is 1.9.23 but it is not supported by the compose compiler yet so cannot be used.

 ### | Building & running:
 A run configuration is included in the project.
 Just clicking run in Android studio will run the app.